mfokeefe/mfokeefe.github.io/content/research/index.md

 ## Working Papers

-__Markets, Hierarchies, and External Costs in Marcellus Shale Wastewater Reuse__ *Draft coming soon*
+__Firm Boundaries and External Costs in Marcellus Shale Wastewater Reuse__ *Draft coming soon*

 <details>
 <summary style="padding: 10px; border-radius: 5px; cursor: pointer;">Abstract</summary>

-> Governance frictions such as transaction costs create a wedge between the real and shadow costs of abatement in polluting industries.
-I develop an equilibrium model of insourcing and outsourcing to quantify frictions at the firm boundary in the market for fracking wastewater in Pennsylvania.
-In this setting, firms transport wastewater excessively long distances by truck to avoid market exchange, resulting in inefficient greenhouse gas emissions, air pollution, and elevated spill risk.
-The structure of the optimal Pigouvian tax on wastewater hauling depends crucially on whether frictions at the firm boundary are welfare-relevant, which may be ambiguous in practice.
-Counterfactual simulations imply that misspecification of the social welfare function can lead to substantial welfare losses.
-Market design interventions that are complementary to conventional regulation can improve the robustness of environmental policy interventions.
+> Shale gas production is highly decentralized, complicating efforts to address the local environmental impacts of fracking.
+Motivated by this, I analyze optimal environmental regulation when firm boundaries are relevant to external costs.
+I focus on the market for fracking wastewater in Pennsylvania.
+In this setting, firms transport wastewater long distances by truck to avoid market exchange, exacerbating greenhouse gas emissions, air pollution, and spill risk.
+Exploiting regulatory data on firms' insourcing and outsourcing decisions, I embed frictions at the firm boundary in an empirical model of wastewater management.
+I show that augmenting a simple uniform tax on trucking with outsourcing subsidies can reduce social costs by up to 49% of private trucking costs if frictions at the firm boundary are viewed as internalities.
+Otherwise, a uniform tax is socially optimal, and results in external costs that are 12% lower.
+My findings highlight two distinct inference problems for a Pigouvian regulator: the problem of inferring transaction costs, and the problem of assessing their welfare-relevance.

 </details>